-The SBP Request field within the SBP Parameters parameter within a MLME-SBP.request primitive shall be set to 1.
-The SBP Request field within the SBPParameters parameter within a MLME-SBP.response primitive shall be set to 0.
-If present, the SBP Request subfield within the SBPParameters parameter within a MLMESBP.terminate primitive shall be set to 0.
+The SBP Request field within the SBP Parameters element within an SBP Request frame shall be set to 1.
+The SBP Request field within the SBP Parameters element within an SBP Response frame shall be set to 0.
+If present, the SBP Request subfield within the SBP Parameters element within an SBP Termination frame shall be set to 0.

-The SBP responder shall issue an MLME-SBP.response primitive with Status Code parameter set to REQUEST_DECLINED if the Mandatory Number of Responders field within the SBP Parameters parameter of the corresponding MLME-SBP.indication primitive is set to 1 and the SBP responder is not able to satisfy the requested number of sensing responders indicated in the Number of Sensing Responders field within the SBPParameters parameter.
-If the Mandatory Number of Responders field within the SBPParameters parameter is set to 0, the SBP responder should issue an MLME-SBP.response primitive with Status Code parameter set to SUCCESS even if the requested number of sensing responders indicated in the Number of Sensing Responders within the SBPParameters parameter cannot be satisfied.
+The SBP responder shall set the Status Code field within the SBP Response frame to REQUEST_DECLINED if the Mandatory Number of Responders field within the SBP Parameters element of the corresponding SBP Request frame is set to 1 and the SBP responder is not able to satisfy the requested number of sensing responders indicated in the Number of Sensing Responders field within the SBP Parameters element .
+If the Mandatory Number of Responders field within the SBP Parameters element is set to 0, the SBP responder should respond with an SBP Response frame with the Status Code field set to SUCCESS even if the requested number of sensing responders indicated in the Number of Sensing Responders within the SBP Parameters element cannot be satisfied.

-If the Sensing Responder field within the SBPParameters parameter of the corresponding MLME-SBP.indication primitive is set to 0, the SBP responder shall not use a sensing procedure initiated with the issue of an MLME-SENSMSMTSESSION.request primitive with PeerSTAAddress parameter equal to the SBP initiator’s MAC address to satisfy the SBP request.
-Otherwise, if the Sensing Responder field is set to 1, the SBP responder shall use a sensing procedure initiated with the issue of an MLME-SENSMSMTSESSION.request primitive with PeerSTAAddress parameter equal to the SBP initiator’s MAC address to satisfy the SBP request.
+If the Sensing Responder field within the SBP Parameters element of the corresponding SBP Request frame is set to 0, the SBP responder shall not use a sensing procedure initiated with the issue of an MLME-SENSMSMTSESSION.request primitive that resulted in the transmission of a Sensing Measurement Request frame to the SBP initiator to satisfy the SBP request.
+Otherwise, if the Sensing Responder field is set to 1, the SBP responder shall use a sensing procedure initiated with the issue of an MLME-SENSMSMTSESSION.request primitive that results in the transmission of a Sensing Measurement Request frame to the SBP initiator to satisfy the SBP request.

 NOTE—If an SBP initiator is also a sensing responder and a sensing receiver in the sensing procedure initiated by the SBP responder, the AP sets the Sensing Measurement Report Requested field to 0 in the Sensing Measurement Request frame transmitted to the SBP initiator.